jobrunr/website/content/en/guides/authentication/basic-authentication.md

 - You already know how to configure JobRunr

 ## What is a `BasicAuthenticationProvider`
 `BasicAuthenticationProvider` handles authentication requests using the basic authentication scheme.
-When configured, users will be prompted to provide their credentials, typically a `username` and `password`, before they can access the [JobRunr Dashboard]({{< ref "/dashboard" >}} "Dashboard documentation") and its underlying `REST API`.
+When configured, users will be prompted to provide their credentials, typically a `username` and `password`, before they can access the [JobRunr Pro Dashboard]({{< ref "/documentation/pro/jobrunr-pro-dashboard" >}} "Dashboard documentation") and its underlying `REST API`.
 This provider enables you to define multiple users and establish specific authorization rules for each of them.

 You may use this provider if you're in a multi-user setting with different privileges.
 It's also handy for logging user activities.
 However, only use this authentication provider if your dashboard can only be accessed by trusted individuals.